Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

 Genetic factors and nutritional deficiencies

-She notes that, like other mental health conditions, eating disorders have genetic and environmental contributing factors that we collect through life, including trauma and other mental health conditions, such as anxiety, OCD, and depression.3Yilmaz Z, Schaumberg K, Halvorsen M, et al. Predicting eating disorder and anxiety symptoms using disorder-specific and transdiagnostic polygenic scores for anorexia nervosa and obsessive-compulsive disorder.
+Similar to other mental health conditions, eating disorders have genetic and environmental contributing factors that we collect through life, including trauma and other mental health conditions, such as anxiety, obsessive–compulsive disorder, and depression.2Yilmaz Z, Schaumberg K, Halvorsen M, et al. Predicting eating disorder and anxiety symptoms using disorder-specific and transdiagnostic polygenic scores for anorexia nervosa and obsessive-compulsive disorder.
 Psychological Medicine.
-Published online March 4, 2022:1-15. doi:10.1017/s0033291721005079 Through her integrative medicine lens, she also looks at nutritional deficiencies that may contribute, including zinc, essential fatty acids, B vitamins, and minerals.
-She may also track blood sugar levels throughout the day as that can sometimes drive feelings of anxiety, cravings, avoidance, and cause distress while eating.
+Published online March 4, 2022:1-15. doi:10.1017/s0033291721005079 Dr. Crawford looks at nutritional deficiencies that may contribute, including levels of zinc and other minerals, essential fatty acids, and B vitamins.
+She may also track blood sugar levels throughout the day, as that can sometimes drive feelings of anxiety, cravings, avoidance, and distress while eating.

 The gut–brain axis and mental health